ackermannQ/kodereview/content/blog/design-patterns/index.md

 # Example of design patterns
 ## Strategy pattern
 The key takeway is :
+You could also checkout [this link](../strategy-pattern/)

 ## Observer pattern
 The key takeway is :